orange-cloudfoundry/orange-cf-bosh-cli/README.md

 Pull the image from docker hub: <code>docker pull orangecloudfoundry/orange-cf-bosh-cli</code>

 ### How to build it
-First, clone this repository: <code>git clone https://github.com/orange-cloudfoundry/orange-cf-bosh-cli.git</code>
+Clone the repository: <code>git clone https://github.com/orange-cloudfoundry/orange-cf-bosh-cli.git</code>

 Then, build the image: <code>docker build -t cf-bosh-cli .</code>